huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Act as if today is your last day on Earth.
 Learn as if you were to live forever.
-If you are not growing, you are dying.